burtlo/ruby-automation/day_01/09_command_line_ux.md

 * If yes, use that destination
 * If no, then lets ask the user for a destination

-!SLIDE
+!SLIDE title text-size-90

-# Create or Find the Rake Task
+## Create or Find the Rake Task

-## Looking for:

 * A task named "downloads:copy"
 * A namespace "downloads" with a task named "copy"

-!SLIDE
+!SLIDE title

-# Have they already specified a destination?
+## Have they already specified a destination?

 ```ruby
 destination = ENV['DESTINATION']